When Dave Reavis saw an email from the Discovery Channel, he initially thought it was too good to be true.

 Since the show wrapped, the distillery has been featured in the news.
 Dave says so far, he’s already seen an uptick in customers from the local publicity.
-Overall, he’s excited for the exposure the show will bring to the distillery.
+Overall, he’s excited about the exposure the show will bring to the distillery.

-“Without risk there’s no reward, so sometimes you gotta step out of your comfort zone.”
+“Without risk, there’s no reward, so sometimes you gotta step out of your comfort zone.”